 Proof of Funds When Buying a House

-• Obtaining a preapproval can help you understand your budget and the mortgage terms you qualify for.
+• Obtaining a mortgage preapproval before house hunting is recommended as it provides a better understanding of your budget and the mortgage terms you qualify for.

 Understanding Proof of Funds (POF)